Making women's publishing histories visible

 Paper Magazine

 Edited by Meher Tareen and Samina Khan, Paper Magazine addressed pop culture, social issues, and women’s rights during a politically tense period.
-The magazine is remembered for its fearless editorial stance and women-only production team.
+The magazine is remembered for its fearless editorial stance and women-led production team.

 SHE: Journal for the Home